hunghpham/MVP-Application-Sensor-Telemetry-System/README.md

     4. Open a terminal in VS Code
     5. Run the docker command: `docker compose run --entrypoint="" frontend npm install`
     6. Wait until the installation of node modules are complete, it can take up to 5 minutes, since node modules is quite large
-    7. Run the dokcer command: `docker compose up --build`
+    7. Run the docker command: `docker compose up --build`
     8. Open a browser and enter the url: http://localhost:3000
     9. As the docker images are being built, keep waiting and the application will start up with simulation sensor data flowing through, you can hit the refresh button on the browser if your browser is caching something.
        ![MVP Dashboard](image-5.png)